Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 How many.
 You can extend once, for up to 30 additional days.
 If you want to stay longer, you’ll need to leave the country and re-enter.

 Where.
 Extensions are handled at provincial immigration (SENAMI) offices in the larger cities — Maputo, Beira, Nampula, and some provincial capitals.
-Vilankulo does not have one; the nearest is in Maxixe (about 3 hours south).
+Vilanculos does not have one; the nearest is in Maxixe (about 3 hours south).

 When.
 Apply at least 2–3 days before your visa expires — they often ask for corrections and you’ll want a buffer.
 Arrive early in the morning; the system goes down semi-regularly and getting there early gives the day time to recover.